uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec15.md

     M = P \frac{\frac{r}{1200} \left(1 + \frac{r}{1200}\right)^n}{\left(1 + \frac{r}{12000}\right)^n - 1}.
     $$

-    -   Suppose that we wish to work out how many monthly repayments of £1,000 would be required to repay a mortgage of $150,000$ at an annual rate of 5%.
+    -   Suppose that we wish to work out how many monthly repayments of £1,000 would be required to repay a mortgage of £150,000 at an annual rate of 5%.

     -   This would require us to solve $f(n) = 0$ where $f(n) = 1000 - 150000 \frac{\frac{5}{1200}(1+\frac{5}{1200})^n}{(1+\frac{5}{1200})^n - 1}$.

 ## Example problems (cont.)

-3. Consider the NACA0012 prototype wing section, which os often used for testing computational methods for simulating flows in aerodynamics:
+3. Consider the NACA0012 prototype wing section, which is often used for testing computational methods for simulating flows in aerodynamics:

 ```{=html}
 <video width=50%>